nikhi3632/clos-ai/README.md

 ### Where the LLM is, and isn't

 It is not in the site.
 The deployed pages never call a model.
 It is not in the facts: ownership, substitutes, sizing and hard conflicts are code, and would be wrong to delegate.
 It is in exactly one place, styling judgment, because "which of these valid combinations are good outfits" is not a rule anyone can write down.
-An earlier version of this prototype tried, with a formality table and weighted reasons, and produced outfits that were compatible but tasteless.
+Rules can say that nothing in an outfit clashes; they cannot say that it looks good.
+Encoding that as scores and weights would just be someone's taste written as constants, tuned until the demo looked right, and it would fail on the next closet.
 The split above is the honest one: the rules guarantee nothing impossible is shown, the model is responsible for whether what's shown is good, and the page shows both the model's note and the rules' evidence.

 Selection is not deterministic run to run.
 The page is, because the file is.